AlessandroGonzales/AlessandroGonzales/README.md

 # 👋 How's it going?, World!
-I'm Alessandro
+I'm Alessandro.

 I'm a passionate Computer Science student and a lifelong learner.
 I spend my days exploring technology, writing code, and fueling my curiosity with new ideas, challenges, and possibilities.

 ---

-## 📚 About Me
+## 📚 About Me.

 - 🎓 I'm studying Computer Science and constantly leveling up my skills.
 - 🤓 I love solving problems and writing clean, efficient code.